 Emilio Solé - Sempere is an experienced, dedicated and energetic choir’s director of international prestige with outstanding communication skills.

-Awarded composer, arranger, successful voice and music educator and singer, with strong background and more than 30 years of experience conducting traditional, classical, contemporary, Latin-American and world music, working with adult women, men and mixed, children choirs and vocal groups in classic and popular repertoire, a cappella and Choral – Symphonic in tours in South America, USA & Europe.
+Awarded composer, arranger, successful voice, piano and music educator and singer, with strong background and more than 30 years of experience conducting traditional, classical, contemporary, Latin-American and world music, working with adult women, men and mixed, children choirs and vocal groups in classic and popular repertoire, a cappella and Choral – Symphonic in tours in South America, USA & Europe.

 Emilio Solé - Sempere gave his firsts steps as a gifted child in Barcelona, Spain.
 Later his family immigrated to Venezuela where he finished his studies of high school and studied Psychology in the Catholic University Andrés Bello in Caracas.
 He continued his music studies studying piano, music theory, history of music, music reading, harmony, counterpoint, singing, Gregorian Chant, composition and Choir Conduction in the Fundacion Schola Cantorum de Caracas with the most illustrious Venezuelan teachers like Alberto Grau, Maria Guinand, Isabel Palacios, Modesta Bor and others.
 Afterward he was accepted as a student of orchestral conduction with Adrian Thorne in the Guildhall School of Music & Drama in London, England.
 He was assistant director of Felipe Izcaray in the Caracas Chamber Choir where he became subsequently his principal director.
 He also attended several specialized courses in conduction, composition with international teachers like Luigi Agustoni, Johannes Berchman Göhl, Hellmuth Rilling, Robert Sund, Vic Nees, Wili Göhl and famous musical groups like Chanticleer, the King Singers and the Real Group and others.
 He has been member and Assitent Conductor at worldwide known top Venezuelan Choir Schola Cantorum de Venezuela as well as professor of musical appreciation, music reading, and choir direction in the Caracas’ Music Conservatory in which he created the Caracas’ Children Choir and the Academic Choir.
 Afterward, he founded and conducted the project Let’s Sing! and the School of Choral Singing of the Venezuelan State Petroleum Company, Lagoven and Petroleum of Venezuela, PDVSA.